-The price of aircraft fuel is unpredictable and was volatile during much of 2008 and 2009 and, to a lesser degree, 2010.
+The price of aircraft fuel is unpredictable and was volatile during much of 2008 and 2009 and, to a lesser degree, 2010 and 2011.
 Higher fuel prices may lead to higher airfares, which would tend to decrease the passenger load of our code-share partners.
-In the long run, such decreases will likely have an adverse effect on the number of flights such partner will ask us to provide and the revenues associated with such flights.
+Over extended periods, such decreases will likely have an adverse effect on the number of flights we could be scheduled to operate and adversely affect our revenues.
 Additionally, fuel shortages have been threatened.
 The future cost and availability of fuel to us cannot be predicted, and substantial fuel cost increases or the unavailability of adequate supplies of fuel may have a material adverse effect on our results of operations.
 During periods of increasing fuel costs, our operating margins have been, and will likely continue to be, adversely affected.